Israel pushes for UN action against Iran over deadly ship attack - RFI

 The accord was strained when in 2018 former US President Donald Trump withdrew the US unilaterally and reimposed sanctions.

-Negotiations in Vienna, where the US is indirectly taking part, have stalled ahead of the August inauguration of newly elected ultra-conservative Iranian president Ebrahim Raissi.
+Negotiations in Vienna, where the US is indirectly taking part, have stalled ahead of next week's inauguration of newly elected ultra-conservative Iranian president Ebrahim Raisi.

+Dryad Global said the attack was the fifth against a ship connected to Israel since February.
+Two ships tied to Iran were attacked in that period, the firm said.

 © 2021 AFP